-8 Fun and Totally Free Things to Do in the Glens Falls Region
+8 Fun & Free Things to Do in Glens Falls

-The Warren County Bikeway is a fun and free way to explore the local area.
+The 9.2-mile Warren County Bikeway is a fun and free way to explore the local area.
 The bike route begins in downtown Glens Falls and goes all the way to Lake George Village.
-The path includes signs from the Warren County Historical Society, depicting past events that make the bike ride just a little bit more educational.

 You can walk around The Shirt Factory watching artists work in their studios, for free!
-The Shirt Factory is a unique building that has slowly been broken up into small spaces to accommodate working artists, classes, shops, and more.
-It's recommended to check out the artists between the hours of 12pm and 5pm, Thursday through Saturday for the best experience.
-Each studio sets their own schedule - just wander around and check out beautiful art being created right before your eyes!
-They also have free exhibitions and events happening all the time.
+This is a unique building broken up into small spaces to accommodate working artists, classes, shops, and more.

 Picnic tables.
 Walking paths.
 Fishing/skating pond.
 Cross-country skiing trails.
 Fountains, bridges, and historical monuments.
 Pickleball, volleyball, and basketball courts.
 A disc golf course.
 It's Crandall Park!